What Is a Project Status Report?

 In summary, a weekly project status report captures the critical developments and activities of a project and is usually delivered to those closest to the project, i.e., team members, client stakeholders, managers of the team members, etc. Delivered with less frequency and detail, higher-level project status reports target those in the company who want to be kept apprised of a project’s health but not its minutiae.
 CEOs and other high-level executives want to see only highlights, especially with callouts on cost savings, stellar performance, and other positive elements.

-Challenges in Creating Project Status Reports
+Challenges with Project Status Reports

 Creating project status reports can be challenging and risky.
 Here are some of the risks to consider when creating project status reports and status report templates: